Carrie Menkel-Meadow

 Carrie Menkel-Meadow is an American lawyer and scholar of dispute resolution.
 In 2018, she was the recipient of the Outstanding Scholar Award by the American Bar Foundation.
+The University of Chicago Law Review listed Menkel-Meadow as one of the most cited scholars of Critical Race Theory and Feminist Jurisprudence.

 Early life and education

-Menkel-Meadow graduated with an A.B. in sociology from Barnard College in 1971 and earned her J.D. from University of Pennsylvania Law School.
+Menkel-Meadow grew up in Queens, New York.
+She graduated with an A.B. in sociology, magna cum laude from Barnard College in 1971 and earned her J.D. cum laude from University of Pennsylvania Law School.

 Career

 Menkel-Meadow was a Fulbright Scholar in 2007.
-She is a Distinguished Professor of Law at University of California, Irvine School of Law.
+She is a Distinguished Professor of Law at University of California, Irvine School of Law and the A.B.
+Chettle, Jr. Professor of Law, Emerita at the Georgetown University Law Center.
+From 1979 to 1999, Menkel-Meadow was a Professor at UCLA School of Law.

-Menkel-Meadow is the author of Mediation and Its Applications for Good Decision Making and Dispute Resolution (2016); Negotiation: Processes for Problem Solving (2nd.ed 2014); Mediation: Theory, Policy & Practice (2nd ed.
+Menkel-Meadow is the author of International Conflict Resolution Processes (2025); Mediation and Its Applications for Good Decision Making and Dispute Resolution (2016); Negotiation: Processes for Problem Solving (2nd.ed 2014); Mediation: Theory, Policy & Practice (2nd ed.
 2013); Dispute Resolution: Beyond the Adversarial Model (2nd ed.
 2011); and Dispute Processing & Conflict Resolution (2003).